-The new GOSC Continuing Professional Development Scheme: a background booklet contains an explanation of our original revalidation proposals, our revalidation pilot findings, our CPD Discussion Document findings, relevant research, and provides an evidence base for our current thinking as outlined in the new CPD scheme proposals.
+The new GOsC Continuing Professional Development Scheme: a background booklet

+17. Annex A is a Background Booklet about changes to the CPD scheme which has been removed from the consultation document and which will be sent on hard copy to all registrants just before the consultation starts to highlight it and to provide background to the forthcoming CPD consultation to those who want it.
+It contains an explanation of our original revalidation proposals, our revalidation pilot findings, our CPD Discussion Document findings, relevant research, and provides an evidence base for our current thinking as outlined in the new CPD scheme proposals.
 It also seeks to highlight why the consultation is of interest to registrants and encourages them to get in touch with local groups to understand the proposals and respond to them.